netkicorp/netkidocs/onboard_id_theme_android.md

 This follows the same instructions as the previous 2 instruction pages.

-Add an image with name `front_instructions_passport.jpg` in the correspondent `drawable` folder for each resolution.
+Add an image named `front_instructions_passport.jpg` in the correspondent `drawable` folder for each resolution.
 The client can also just add one single resource in the `drawable` folder.

 <img src="./images/android_passport_front_instructions.png" alt="back instruction screen" width="350px" />